 In December 2017, Wayne National Forest approved the development of Bailey’s Trail System.
 The development includes plans for an 88-mile single track trail system for mountain bikers, trail runners, and hikers of all skill levels.
 The system currently has direct community access to Chauncey and Doanville.
 Future expansion for connection points in Nelsonville and Buchtel are planned.

-4-eHockHocking Adena Bikeway
+Map 4-e: Map of HockHocking Adena Bikeway